jhauberg/termlike/README.md

 $ cmake -DCMAKE_BUILD_TYPE=Debug .
 ```

-*Note that this is not necessary for Visual Studio build files.*
+*Note that the build type will default to `Release` unless you specify otherwise.
+In release builds, some options may be omitted to produce smaller binaries.*

 ### Building the library